DataJunction/dj/docs/content/0.1.0/docs/getting-started/creating-nodes/cubes.md

 | filters      | A set of filters                                                                            | list[string] |

 ## Creating Cube Nodes

-Cube nodes can be created by making a `POST` request to `/nodes/cube/`.

 {{< tabs "creating cube nodes" >}}
 {{< tab "curl" >}}